Oil & Gas

 Oil and gas extraction are high-stakes technology-driven operations that depend on real-time onsite intelligence to provide proactive monitoring and protection against equipment failure and environmental damage.
-Because these operations are very remote and lack reliable high-speed access to centralized data centers, FogHorn’s edge intelligence provides onsite delivery of advanced analytics and machine learning, and enables real-time responses required to ensure maximum production and safety.
+Because these operations are very remote and lack reliable high-speed access to centralized data centers, FogHorn’s Edge AI platform provides onsite delivery of advanced analytics and machine learning, and enables real-time responses required to ensure maximum production and safety.

 Improve automation, enhance practitioner collaboration, reduce manual data entry and errors.

 Lower maintenance costs, improve asset performance and longevity, and maximize yield.

 Reduce repair costs, minimize downtime, maximize output, and improve remediation efficiency.

 Optimize systems for maximum KPI performance, quickly adjust to changing conditions.

 Asset Performance Optimization

 Maximize high-value asset output, balance reliability, performance, and cost.